 - Special Collection to support reading for their 6g Social Studies curriculum.

-Students again use the IT IS FOR ME app for 1 book choice as their daily grade, returning to their seat for DEAR time and the checkout process.
+Students again use the IT IS FOR ME app as their daily grade, returning to their seat for DEAR time and the checkout process.
 Shortly before the end of the period I display the date of their next library visit and have them write it in their planner as a reminder to bring their books back.
 This action curbs a lot of overdue books!

 DON’T CHANGE WHAT WORKS

-This 6th grade library orientation has been a success, year after year, for more than 10 years.
+This 6th grade school library orientation has been a success, year after year, for more than 10 years.
 ELA teachers love it because it gets kids reading right away and we don’t waste time on unnecessary minutiae.
 In fact, they come to me the week before school to be sure they’re scheduled for their orientation and successive visits.
-I do each 6g class separately for the first visit to have more time for the book checkout process; newly enrolled students needed to be entered into our automation system manually.
+I do each 6g class separately for the first visit to have more time for the book checkout process.
 After that the 2 classes come together, meeting directly in the library instead of the classroom to avoid disruption and to have more time.

 A benefit of this lesson is I don’t need a lot of differentiation for Special Education students, for Reading Recovery students, or for Level 1 ELL students.
 I simply bring the classes in separately so I can work with them on the activities.
 I do feature additional reading choices that are adapted to their needs—especially picture books, QuikReads (lower-level, easy reader chapter books), and graphic novels.